NullBitZer0/PaperBuddy/README.md

 - TypeScript
 - Tailwind CSS with shadcn-inspired UI primitives
 - Lucide icons for the sidebar and metrics
-- Local storage persistence for paper records
+- Supabase for persisted subjects/exams/focus sessions
 - Multi-subject dashboards with isolated paper archives

 ## Manage Papers
 - Use the Book icon in the sidebar to open the paper library overlay.
-- Add new entries from the dashboard card, then edit or delete them inline; all changes persist in local storage.
+- Add new entries from the dashboard card, then edit or delete them inline; all changes persist to Supabase.
 - Add subjects (e.g., Maths, Biology) from the subject switcher and swap between them to view dedicated analytics per subject.

 ## Focus Timer & Analytics